Satancito/InsaneEmscripten/README.md

 ## Publish WebAssembly module
 Command `X-Publish.ps1`
 It creates an optimized ES6 or Js module on `./Dist` folder.
+e.g `./Dist/MyProject-1.0.0-Release.mjs` or `./Dist/MyProject-1.0.0-Release.js`

 ## Configure project
-There are several configurations located in `ProductInfo.json` that you can modifify.
+There are several configurations located in `./ProductInfo.json` that you can modifify.
-- `Version` The product version.
+- `Version` String.
+The product version. e.g. `MyProject`
-- `IsES6Module` True for ES6 module(*.mjs) or False for normal Js(*.js)
+- `IsES6Module` Boolean.
+True for ES6 module(*.mjs) or False for normal Js(*.js)
-- `NodeHttpServerPort`
+- `NodeHttpServerPort` Int.
+Port for web server.
-- `DenoHttpServerPort`
+- `DenoHttpServerPort` Int.
+Port for web server.
-- `EmrunHttpServerPort`
+- `EmrunHttpServerPort` Int.
+Port for web server.
 - `ConsoleNodeOptions` Additional options for send to NodeJs runtime.
 - `ConsoleDenoOptions` Additional options for send to Deno runtime.
-- `InsaneVersion` Insane version to found in `<USER_DIRECTORY>/.CppLibs`
+- `InsaneVersion` String.
+Insane version to find Insane in `<USER_DIRECTORY>/.CppLibs`

-There are several files to modify an test module functionality.
+There are several files to modify and test your module functionality.
 - `index.html` for Browser.
 - `index.mjs` for NodeJs runtime.
 - `index.ts` for Deno runtime.